 #6916 - Neighborhood Engagement Team - Funds are donated by citizens and businesses in the community.
-Funds are used for outreach activities to promote neighborhood building and community enhancement
+Funds are used for outreach activities to promote neighborhood building and community

-#6919 - 3M Technology Grant - Funding provided to municipal departments from 3M to be used for the purpose of maintaining, repaining or replacing the LiveScan Booking Workstation (Fingerprint Capture Device). #6923 - Justice and Mental Health Collaboration Grant - Funds are from the U.S. Department of Justice's Bureau of Justice Assistance.
+#6919 - 3M Technology Grant - Funding provided to municipal departments from 3M to be used for the purpose of maintaining, repairing or replacing the LiveScan Booking Workstation (Fingerprint Capture Device).

+#6923 - Justice and Mental Health Collaboration Grant - Funds are from the U.S. Department of Justice's Bureau of Justice Assistance.
 Funds are used to increase public safety and improve access to effective treatment for people with mental disorders involved with the criminal justice system.
-Grantees are given the opportunity to tailor their program to respond best to the particular needs of their community.
+Grantees are given the opportunity to tailor their program to respond best to the particular needs of their effective treatment for people with mental disorders involved with the criminal justice system.
+Grantees are given the opportunity to tailor their program to respond best to the particular needs of their

-#6929 - National Night Out - Donated funds are used for supplies and food for this annual community-building event that promotes police-community partnerships and neighborhood camaraderie.
+#6929 - National Night Out - Donated funds are used for supplies and food for this annual community-building event that promotes police-community partnerships and neighborhood camaraderie. community.

-#6830 - Community Services Event - Donated funds are used for food and supplies for community events that promote police/community partnerships.
+#6930 - Community Services Event - Donated funds are used for food and supplies for community events that promote police/community partnerships.